AA Pension Scheme

 As a rule, this tends to cost more than gradually providing benefits into the future as they become due to members.
 This is because insurance companies are obliged to take a very cautious view of the future and need to make a profit.
 The cost of securing pensions in this way also incorporates the future expenses involved in administration.
 As a result, the full solvency funding level is generally lower than the ongoing funding level – which is the case in the Scheme.

 • At the 31 March 2022 valuation, the statutory estimate of the solvency deficit was £1,060 million.
 This means that the amount needed to meet the members' benefits on the 'full solvency' basis exceeded the assets by this amount.
-This is equivalent to a funding level of 71%.
+This was equivalent to a funding level of 71%.
+The equivalent figures as at 31 March 2023 were estimated to be a solvency deficit of £823 million and a funding level of 66%.

 If the Scheme was wound up and the AA was unable to meet the full cost of securing members’ benefits with an insurance company, the Pension Protection Fund (PPF) might be able to take over the Scheme and pay compensation to members.

-There is more information about the PPF on its website at ppf.co.uk.
+There is more information about the PPF on its website at www.ppf.co.uk.
 Or you can write to:

 Other information we need to give you

-The Scheme has not made any payments to the AA since our previous summary funding statement in late 2021 which covered the year from 1 April 2020 to 31 March 2021.
+The Scheme has not made any payments to the AA since our previous summary funding statement in 2023 which covered the year from 1 April 2021 to 31 March 2022.

 The Pensions Regulator has the power to change the running of UK pension schemes, change the way they are funded or impose a schedule of contributions.
 The Regulator has never had to use its powers in this way for the Scheme.
-Learn more online at The Pensions Regulator
+Learn more online at www.thepensionsregulator.gov.uk

 Page break